ZERICO2005/toolchain/docs/static/hardware.rst

 This, however, has nothing to do with the calculator's hardware, and is instead covered on a different page.

+The OS provides routines for :code:`float` so it won't add much to the size of the program.
+Using :code:`long double` will typically add 12KiB-27Kib to the program size depending on which routines are used.

 The Memory Map
 ^^^^^^^^^^^^^^